 - MIRA Foundation: Having a guide dog makes a world of difference to blind kids.
 This foundation helps them get a canine helper.

-- MY GYM Challenged America: Get help with medical equipment and mobility aids.
+- My Gym Foundation: Get help with medical equipment and mobility aids.

 - Project Mend: A refurbished mobility device could be the answer to your prayers.
 The volunteers at Project Mend help people of all ages to get mobile.